zitherharpcommunity/blue_screen/README.md

 - Supports run app in a safe mode with `runSafeMode` function.
 - Use `BlueScreenWidget` instead of the default `ErrorWidget` to show error messages.
 - Wrap widgets in a `SafeModeBuilder` to avoid throw an exception when run app in release mode.

+> **Safe mode** is a diagnostic mode of a computer operating system (OS).
+It can also refer to a mode of operation by application software.
+Safe mode is intended to help fix most, if not all, problems within an operating system.
+It is also widely used for removing rogue security software.

 ## Getting started